tenzir/tenzir/rfc/001-composable-pipelines/README.md

 - **Asynchronous Execution**: pipelines fundamentally support asynchronous execution by sequentializing dataflow within an operator, and parallelizing it across operators.
-This maps well to the actor model architecture of VAST.
+Conceptually, this is very similar to the actor model architecture VAST exhibits, with operators mapping to actors.
-  Operators naturally map to actors.

-  As an optimization, an executor may place multiple operators in the same sequential execution to avoid asynchronous context switches.
+  In the implementation, we may want to consider actors part of the solution, but will at first propose an independent architecture that consists of logical and physical pipeline representation.

 - **Strong Typing**: pipelines are strongly typed with respect to their input and output types.
 This enables static type checking when instantiating a